 Dr Kim Ward and Dr Caroline Clason (University of Plymouth).
-'Release of legacy fallout radionuclides from retreating glaciers: Coproducing ‘risk maps’ with the Sami to inform adaptations to an emerging threat in Arctic Sweden'
+'Release of legacy fallout radionuclides from retreating glaciers: Coproducing ‘risk maps’ with the Sami to inform adaptations to an emerging threat in Arctic Sweden' (subject to final approval)

 Dr Regina Hansda (Newcastle University).
 'Indigenous food festivals in India: Resisting, claiming and (re)making an alternative history of food sovereignty?'

 Dr Gemma Sou (University of Manchester).
 'Disaster recovery policy processes in postcolonial contexts: Life-work histories in the Caribbean'